crweiner/hacktoberfest-swag-list/README.md

 - **Requirements**: 4 pull requests in any repository
 - **How to sign up**: [Hacktoberfest Website](https://hacktoberfest.digitalocean.com)
 - **Notes**: All PRs count in all public repositories unless the repo has been marked spam, or the PR is marked as spam or invalid.
+- **DO's**:Follow a repository's contribution guidelines.
+Almost every repo looking for help has a CONTRIBUTING.md file in it, read it first!
+-**Don't**: open pull requests with minor text edits on other people's repositories

 ## A to Z Order of Companies